dipam7/Fancy-python/README.md

 # Fancy-python
 This repo is based on my article [How to be fancy with Python](https://towardsdatascience.com/how-to-be-fancy-with-python-8e4c53f47789).
 It includes small Python tricks that will make your life much much easier.
 I hope they also help you become a better Python programmer.
 It is available as a [jupyter notebook](https://github.com/dipam7/Fancy-python/blob/master/fancy_python_github.ipynb) so you can clone and run it yourself.
+I also post [small tricks on Linkedin](https://www.linkedin.com/in/dvasani) so make sure to follow me there.
 Also, if you know some tricks of your own, submit a pull request and I'll be more than happy to include it.

 **Table of contents**:
 - [Keyboard shortcuts](#ks)